 4. What kinds of relationships did you encounter in the course of your day?
 Were your relationships loving or frustrating?
 What emotions did you feel as you encountered people throughout your day?

-Do not censor or edit the content of your day.
-Do not exclude the things that you feel ashamed of or emphasize the things you feel proud of.
-It is important to stay strongly neutral as you record your day.
-The aim is to record an un-edited expression of your inner experience.
-Let the words flow with no editing or censorship.
-As you record each 24 hour block of your life experience you start to sense into how the movement of each day forms the movement of your life.
+5. Do not censor or edit the content of your day.
+Do not exclude the things that you feel ashamed of, or emphasize the things you feel proud of.
+It is important to stay neutrally curious as you record your day.

-Once you have finished writing, close your eyes, breathe deeply and let your whole being absorb your day.
-Write any additional thoughts our memories that come to you.
-Let yourself absorb the movement of your day as an integral piece of your life.
+6. Once you have finished writing, close your eyes, breathe deeply and let your whole being absorb your day.
+Write any additional thoughts that come to you.
+Let yourself integrate the movement of your day as an integral piece of the larger theme of your life.